Skip to main content

 Student care is central to everything we do.
 Student care is all that a school and community does to meet the personal, social and academic needs of students.
 We value relationships, engagement, support and respect.

-For further information see our Student Services page.
+For further information see our College Engagement page.

-Director of Student Services Year 10-12 Melissa Prince
+Director of College Engagement Year 10-12 Melissa Prince

-Director of Student Services Year 7-9 Claire Krawzow
+Director of College Engagement Year 7-9 Claire Krawzow

 PROPEL

-Many students who attend PROPEL are doing very well at school, they are often in AEP, with most students intending entry to University or TAFE.
-We offer PROPEL support as a matter of equity, not because of poor achievement.
-The majority of PROPEL students are performing in the average to excelling range.
+Many students in PROPEL are high-achieving, often participating in the Academic Extension Program (AEP), with most intending to pursue university or TAFE.
+PROPEL support is offered as a matter of equity, not solely because of poor academic performance.
+The majority of PROPEL students perform within the average to excelling range.

-We will make a regular time to see you once a week to give extra help and teach you strategies to cope with your schoolwork.
-PROPEL students have gone on to amazing careers or furthered their learning through university.
-If you are invited to join we hope you will accept.
+Students in the program will have a regular weekly meeting for extra help and to learn strategies for managing their schoolwork.
+PROPEL students have gone on to achieve amazing careers or furthered their learning through university.
+Students who are invited to join the program are encouraged to accept.

 EALD

-Acquiring the necessary skills to complete your class work and assignments can be increasingly difficult throughout secondary school as you are required to write using specialised vocabulary at a more academic level.
-Good literacy skills are an essential requirement for university entrance.
+As students progress through secondary school, acquiring the skills necessary to complete classwork and assignments can become increasingly challenging, as they are required to write using specialized vocabulary at a more academic level.
+Strong literacy skills are essential for university entrance.

 College Nurses

-Our role as College nurses is to promote healthy development and wellbeing to help you reach your full potential and give you the necessary skills to manage your own health.
-We are available if you need extra help while attending school.
+Mrs. Muletta and Ms. Hebiton serve as the College nurses, promoting healthy development and wellbeing to help students reach their full potential and equipping them with the necessary skills to manage their own health.
+They are available for students who need extra help while at school.

-School health services are an easy way for you to access health care and health information.
-As the College nurse we can be your first interaction with a health professional and we can help you with access to medical care and other health services as required.
+School health services provide easy access to healthcare and health information.
+As College nurses, they can be a student’s first interaction with a health professional and can assist with access to medical care and other health services as needed.

-Your health and safety is important to us and going to Student Services first will ensure that your problem is handled in the best way possible.
-The Health and Wellbeing Centre is available for student drop-ins before school, after school, and during recess and lunchtime.
-For all other times you will need to book an appointment through Student Services.
+Student health and safety are important, and going to College Engagement first will ensure that any problem is handled in the best way possible.
+The Health and Wellbeing Centre is available for student drop-ins before and after school, and during recess and lunchtime.
+At all other times, students need to book an appointment through College Engagement.

-If you have any health concerns between and during classes, an entry by your teacher in the School Planner or a red pass-out slip needs to be obtained before you visit Student Services.
+If a student has any health concerns between or during classes, they need to obtain an entry from their teacher in the School Planner or a red pass-out slip before visiting College Engagement.

 College Psychologists

-John Curtin College Psychologists are registered psychologists who apply their expertise in mental health, learning, human development, behaviour, and school systems to support individual students and the whole school to enhance student wellbeing, engagement, and achievement.
+The College Psychologists are registered psychologists who apply their expertise in mental health, learning, human development, behavior, and school systems to support individual students and the whole school, enhancing student wellbeing, engagement, and achievement.

-The College Psychologists can provide individual counselling support for students on a short-term basis.
-The College Psychologist liaise with families, teaching staff and external services, and may assist with referrals.
+The College Psychologists can provide individual counseling support for students on a short-term basis.
+They liaise with families, teaching staff, and external services, and may assist with referrals.

 Year 7-9 students and their parents should meet with their Engagement Coordinator to discuss a referral to the College Psychologist.
 Year 10-12 students can initiate their own referrals by meeting with their Engagement Coordinator.